henri123lemoine/life-logging/README.md

       ```bash
       ./run_background.sh
       ```
-      This will start the server in the background and log output to `logs/output.log`.
-You can run `tail -f logs/output.log` to view the logs in real time.
+      This will start the server in the background, show you the process ID after compilation, and start logging output.
+You can run `tail -f logs/server.log` to follow the logs.
-      Closing: Run `ps aux | grep life-logging` to find the process ID, then run `kill <PID>` to kill the process.
+      Closing: Run `kill <PID>` to kill the process.
+If you forget the PID, you can find it with `ps aux | grep life-logging`.

 The server will start on `http://127.0.0.1:61429`, or whichever port is chosen in your configuration.